hygoni/mm-book/DataStructures/numa_node.md

 	ZONE_PADDING(_pad2_)
 ```

+### Node statistics
 ```c
 	/* Per-node vmstats */
 	struct per_cpu_nodestat __percpu *per_cpu_nodestats;
 	atomic_long_t		vm_stat[NR_VM_NODE_STAT_ITEMS];
 } pg_data_t;
 ```
-These two fields are used to describe statistics of a node. it's useful to monitor how the memory is used. lets read /proc/meminfo for example. it's based on these statistics fields.
+These two fields are used to describe statistics of a node. it's useful when monitoring how the memory is used.
+Try reading /proc/meminfo for example. it's based on these statistics fields.